 We use water as a coolant at our generating facilities.
 Under the CWA, cooling water intake structures are required to reflect the Best Technology Available ("BTA") for minimizing adverse environmental impact.
-On May 19, 2014, the EPA announced its final standards to protect fish and other aquatic organisms drawn into cooling water systems at large power plants and other industrial facilities.
+On May 19, 2014. the EPA announced its final standards to protect fish and other aquatic organisms drawn into cooling water systems at large power plants and other industrial facilities, which standards took effect on October 14, 2014.
 The standards, based on Section 316(b) of the CWA, require subject facilities to choose amongst seven BTA options to reduce fish impingement.
-In addition, facilities that withdraw water from a source water body above a minimum volume and utilize at least 25% of the withdrawn water for cooling purposes must conduct studies to assist permitting authorities to determine whether and what sitespecific controls, if any, would be required to reduce entrainment of aquatic organisms.
+In addition, facilities that withdraw water from a source water body above a minimum volume and utilize at least 25% of the withdrawn water for cooling purposes must conduct studies to assist permitting authorities to determine whether and what site-specific controls, if any, would be required to reduce entrainment of aquatic organisms.
 This decision process would include public input as part of permit renewal or permit modification.
 It is possible this process could result in the need to install closed-cycle cooling systems (closed-cycle cooling towers), or other technology.
-Finally, the standards require that new units added to an existing facility are required to reduce both impingement and entrainment that achieves one of two alternatives under national BTA standards for entrainment.
-It is not yet possible to predict the total impacts of this recent final rule at this time, including any challenges to such final rule and the outcome of any such challenges.
+Finally, the standards require that new units added to an existing facility must reduce both impingement and entrainment that achieves one of two alternatives under national BTA standards.
+IPL's NPDES permits will be updated with the requirements of this rule, including any source-specific requirements arising from the evaluation process described above.
+As a result, it is not yet possible to predict the total impacts of this recent final rule at this time, including any challenges to such final rule and the outcome of any such challenges.
 However, if additional capital expenditures are necessary, they could be material.
 We would seek recovery of these capital expenditures; however, there is no guarantee we would be successful in that regard.